-Test and Final Exam scores in each RAD course must average at least 78% in order for the student to remain in good standing.
+Test and final exam scores in each RAD course must average at least a 78 percent in order for the student to remain in good standing.
 This does not include quiz, homework, and laboratory components of the course.
-A grade below 78% (C) does not demonstrate cognitive mastery of course material.
-If an average of 78% occurs, students will be required to audit the same RAD course when it is offered the following year.
+A grade below 78 percent (C) does not demonstrate cognitive mastery of course material.
+If an average of 78 occurs, students will be required to audit this RAD course when it is offered the following year.
 Depending on the class and clinical hours for that semester, students may be required to alter their clinical schedule and/or delay their graduation.